Talent Acquisition Strategies: How to Attract & Retain Top Accountants

-Since the work-from-home scheme was implemented, there have also been changes when it comes to measuring key performance indicators (KPI) of employees as an individual and as a team.
-Gone are the days when our work was strictly managed inside the office.
+Since the work-from-home scheme was implemented, there have also been changes when it comes to measuring key performance indicators (KPIs).

 Traditional metrics are expected to be modified to fit in the current design of the working environment we have today — productivity should be gauged in a more holistic sense, and how their performance impacts the service delivery lines of the company.

-Work-from-home approach is here to stay.
+The work-from-home approach is here to stay.
 And employees are not taking no for an answer.
-Meeting your employees in the middle ground is your lifeline in competing with the global shortage of talents during the post pandemic era.
+Meeting your employees in the middle ground is your lifeline in competing with the ongoing global shortage of talent.

-Shifting to hybrid working arrangements provides companies a much more adaptable business structure that is ready for the future.
+Shifting to hybrid working arrangements can provide your firm with a more adaptable business structure.
 When adversities strike, you know your operations will continue to run as usual, with minimal to no disruptions.
-In addition, hybrid work becomes an appealing point for new recruits as it promotes flexibility and balances the need for social interaction as well.
-But without financial resilience, moving forward would be twice as hard.

-CFOs are alarmed by the global shortage of talents in the market, which causes problems in attracting new talents and retaining the best employees they have.
-In some cases, their teams are already operating in full capacity.
+Do you find your firm in full capacity?
 Stretching them further with little demands could easily shift them into a state of overload.
-If your team is expanding, how do you make sure you tap the right people?
+If your firm is expanding, how do you make sure you tap the right people?

 This is where we come in.
-D&V Philippines has 500 finance and accounting experts onboard that can help you overcome your staffing problems.
-Our accountants are well-versed in the Australian regulations and regularly trained about Australian compliance to make sure we provide the best support to our clients.
+D&V Philippines has around 1,000 finance and accounting experts onboard that can help you overcome your staffing problems.

-You can download our latest whitepaper, Finding the Right Talents: D&V Philippines’ Solutions to Modern Accounting Firms to know how we can be the right back-office support for your firm, or you can also talk to our account managers at your most convenient time.
+You can download our whitepaper, Finding the Right Talents: D&V Philippines’ Solutions to Modern Accounting Firms, to know how we can be the right back-office support for your firm.
+You can also talk to our account managers at your most convenient time.